Riyadh1734/Make-Section-Column-Clickable-Elementor/README.md

 * Add automatic new tab opening for wrapper link
 * Add wrapper link within container
 * Compatible with WordPress version
 * Compatible with Elementor version

+= 1.6 =

+* Add a new tab option in the wrapper settings menu
+* Compatible with WordPress version
+* Compatible with Elementor version

+= 1.7 =

+* Compatible with WordPress version
+* Compatible with Elementor version

+= 1.8 =

+* Fix PHP Warning: Trying to access array offset on the value of type null
+* Compatible with WordPress version
+* Compatible with Elementor version